Wired Perspectives: Multi-View Wire Art Embraces Generative AI: Discussion

 \section{Discussion}

-It is worth noting that the performance of our proposed method can be influenced by dataset biases and quality issues, stemming from the use of the LDM algorithm~\cite{laionbias}.
-Nevertheless, we anticipate that the performance of our proposed method will be enhanced with the advancements in text-to-image models.
-Another aspect worth noting is that \cite{vinker2022clipasso} emphasises the optimisation process is susceptible to the initialisation of B\'ezier curves.
-Therefore, the number and width of strokes, where to initialise strokes, and what text prompt to give each viewpoint may all be issues for artists to consider in future applications.
+It is worth noting that \cite{vinker2022clipasso} emphasises the optimisation process is susceptible to the initialisation of B\'ezier curves.
+Therefore, the number, width and location of strokes and what text prompt to give each viewpoint may all be issues for artists to consider in future applications.
+In addition, compared to voxels and polylines, B\'ezier curves have fewer parameters, making them more advantageous for optimisation tasks.
+However, they may not fit targets well when the visual objectives contain a large number of non-smooth polylines.
+We anticipate the development of advanced line representation techniques in future research, which will enhance the fidelity of visual representations of MVWA.